q3769/chunk4j/README.md

 ```

+On the stitcher side, a group has to gather all the previously chopped chunks before the original data blob represented
-On the stitcher side, the `stitch` method should be called repeatedly on all chunks.
-On each call, if a meaningful group
+by this group can be stitched together and restored.
+The `stitch` method should be repeatedly called on all the chunks
-of chunks can form to restore a complete original data blob (bytes), such bytes are returned inside an `Optional`;
+ever received.
+On each call, if a meaningful group of chunks can form to restore a complete original data blob/bytes,
-otherwise if the group is still "incomplete" even with this current chunk added, the `stitch` method returns an
+such bytes are returned inside an `Optional`; otherwise if the group is still "incomplete" even with the addition of
-empty `Optional`. i.e. You keep calling the `stitch` method with each and every chunk you receive; you'll know you get a
+this current chunk, then the `stitch` method returns an empty `Optional`. i.e. You keep calling the `stitch` method with
-fully restored original data unit when the method returns a non-empty `Optional` that contains the restored bytes.
+each and every chunk you receive; you'll know you get a fully restored original data blob when the method returns a
+non-empty `Optional` that contains the restored bytes.

 ```
 public class MessageConsumer {